Find Cheap SR-22 Auto Insurance Quotes in Ohio

-In Ohio, you may be required to file an SR-22, or certificate of financial responsibility, in order to reinstate your driving privileges if they've been suspended for some reason.
-This can occur if the state has determined you to be a high-risk driver, such as after a DUI or multiple moving violations, or if you've been caught driving without proof of financial responsibility.
+An SR-22 is also known as a certificate of financial responsibility.
+In Ohio, you may be required to file an SR-22 in order to reinstate your driving privileges after they've been suspended.
+This may occur if the state has determined you to be a high-risk driver.
+For instance, this might be after a DUI or multiple tickets, or if you've been caught driving without proof of insurance.

-The SR-22 filing can only be filed by an insurer and acts as proof to the Ohio BMV that you either carry:
+An SR-22 can only be filed by an insurer.
+It acts as proof to the Ohio BMV that you carry one of the following:

-Once your SR-22 is on file with the BMV, it should send you a notice confirming this.
-Depending on the reason your license was suspended, Ohio may required you to file an SR-22 for either three or five years.
-Your insurer is required to notify the BMV if you have a lapse in insurance coverage during this period, and you will lose your driving privileges again.
+Once your SR-22 is on file, the BMV will send you a confirmation notice.
+Depending on the reason your license was suspended, the state may require you to file an SR-22 for either three or five years.
+Your insurer is required to notify the BMV if you have a lapse in insurance coverage during this period, in which case you'll lose your driving privileges again.

-High-risk drivers that have been been convicted of a DUI, reckless driving or have otherwise accumulated at least 12 points on their driving records in the past two years may have their licenses suspended and be required to file SR-22s in Ohio.
-You'd typically be notified of this judgment by the court, but you can also check your driving record online through the Ohio BMV to see the points on your record and if your license is suspended.
+Drivers who have been convicted of a DUI or reckless driving, or have otherwise accumulated at least 12 points on their driving record in the past two years, may have their license suspended and be required to file an SR-22 in Ohio.
+You are typically notified of this judgment by the court, but you can also check your driving record online through the Ohio BMV to see the points on your record and whether your license is suspended.

-Another common reason Ohio drivers may need to file an SR-22 is if they've been caught driving without insurance.
-Ohio's financial responsibility law requires all drivers to carry either auto insurance or another form showing financial responsibility if involved in an accident.
-The intent of this law is to ensure that, if you're at-fault in an accident, you'll be able to pay for any injuries and property damage caused.
-To satisfy this requirement with car insurance, your policy needs to include limits of at least:
+Another common reason Ohio drivers may need to file an SR-22 is that they've been caught driving without insurance.
+Ohio's financial responsibility law requires all drivers to carry either auto insurance or another form showing financial responsibility.
+The intent of this law is to ensure that if you're at fault in an accident, you'll be able to pay for any resulting injuries and property damage.

 - $25,000 of bodily injury liability coverage per person injured in an accident